 St Andrew’s Hall, Norwich is a former friary which can trace its origins back to 1226.
+It is part of a series of buildings and historic spaces which are collectively known as The Halls.

 Concerts and more